 The legal collection definition of "…all text, image and sound-based works which are made available in public networks…" includes the digitised versions of older publications which are held on the Internet.
 The submission obligation therefore covers e.g. all German libraries, archives and other institutions which make authorised digital versions of their stocks available on the net, and publishing houses based in Germany which are digitising their retrospective stocks.
 Media publications, the original editions of which were not subject to the collection brief, must now be also collected in their digitised form (e.g. digitised versions of works published before 1913, of publications printed abroad but not falling within the collection mandate or of manuscripts), as was previously also the case with reprints, if publication in Germany is carried out by an institution itself based in Germany.

-In the E-Paper project, launched in December 2009, an automatic workflow for the collection, cataloguing, provision and archiving of layout-faithful electronic versions of printed daily newspapers was developed and put into routine operation.
-Since the end of 2010 the issues of meanwhile roughly 600 e-Paper titles have been collected, recorded in the portal catalogue of the German National Library and made available to the general public within 8 days in the Leipzig and Frankfurt reading rooms.
-Accordingly, from 2011 the practice of microfilming daily newspapers started by the German National Library in the 1960s has now been dispensed with in cases where an e-Paper which corresponds in full to the printed edition is available.
+An automatic workflow for the collection, cataloguing, provision and archiving of layout-faithful digital versions of printed daily newspapers was developed and put into routine operation in the e-paper project launched in December 2009.
+Since the end of 2010 this workflow has been used to collect the issues of roughly 1,202 e-paper titles, to enter them in the portal catalogue of the German National Library and to make them available to the general public in the reading rooms in Leipzig and Frankfurt with a delay period of 8 days.
+As of the end of the 1960s it was common practice for the German National Library to film the daily newspapers, but this is now dispensed with in cases where e-papers can be collected which are equivalent to the printed original.

 Online university dissertations and theses

 Since July 1998 the German National Library has collected online dissertations and post-doctoral theses.
 Since 2011 these can be submitted to the German National Library collects via the normal submission interfaces.
 The use of the XMetaDissPlus format makes it possible to collect publications offered on the university servers other than the university dissertations and theses themselves.